python/cpython/Doc/library/compileall.rst

    If *rx* is given, its ``search`` method is passed the full path name to the file being compiled, and if it returns a true value, the file is not compiled and ``True`` is returned.
-This can be used to exclude files matching a regular expression, given as a :class:`re.Pattern` object.
+This can be used to exclude files matching a regular expression, given as a :ref:`re.Pattern <re-objects>` object.

    If *quiet* is ``False`` or ``0`` (the default), the filenames and other information are printed to standard out.
 Set to ``1``, only errors are